-The point is that whereas people living in the highly competitive urban atmosphere of our present devastatingly materialistic civilization of the West are governed by clocks, by a perpetual sense of haste and of fear of not being the first, ahead, on time, the vast majority of the human race do not even own a clock or a watch and see no reason to hurry, and therefore go through life much more relaxed, sweet-tempered, ulcer-free, and high-blood-pressure-free, than their city counterparts.
+The point is that whereas people living in the highly competitive urban atmosphere of our present devastatingly materialistic civilization of the West are governed by clocks, by a perpetual sense of haste and of fear of not being the first, ahead or on time, the vast majority of the human race do not even own a clock or a watch, see no reason to hurry, and therefore go through life much more relaxed, sweet-tempered, ulcer-free, and high-blood-pressure-free, than their city counterparts.
 Bahá’ís pioneering or travelling in Africa, Asia, Latin America and the Pacific, must realize this fact.
 It is, I believe, of supreme importance for them to appreciate it and accept it because constantly they are going to be subjected to what is for them, at least in the beginning, a great strain, and the strain is far from being confined to clock problems!
 Take some of the things that happen (chosen at random) as one travels or lives in these places so different from the places some of us come from, yet so fascinating, interesting, and warmly human.

 You call the hotel room boy to come clean your room while you are still in it because you have so many papers and bits and pieces lying about that you prefer to keep your key with you when you go out.
 Although the hotel you are staying in is one of the best in that big Latin American city, the boy has no bucket to wash the bathroom floor, so he uses the wastepaper basket; he also has no cloth, so you see him take the used face towel he is going to change anyway and clean the toilet and floor with that, knowing the “clean” one he carefully places on the towel rack was used for the same purpose yesterday!
 He has no dust pan, but neatly sweeps the debris across the wall-to-wall carpeting and out into the corridor.
 Usually such a servant is tidy and clean according

 to the possibilities given him, very courteous and, if you treat him decently, probably honest.
-Why, you ask yourself, does the hotel give him no bucket, dust pan, or floor cloth or vacuum cleaner?
+Why, you ask yourself, does the hotel give him no bucket, dust pan, floor cloth or vacuum cleaner?
 The answer is because it will be mislaid or pilfered in no time, or the employee has no sense whatever of how to treat a machine, and an expensive electrical appliance will soon be ruined.
 You steam with impatience while the servant thoroughly, slowly, accomplishes his task by methods you heartily disapprove of.

 You have an appointment to speak at a public or Bahá’í gathering, yet even in a place like Latin America’s capital cities, your chairman may inform you that he will drive you there half to three-quarters of an hour after the time the meeting is scheduled to begin so that you will not be kept waiting while the audience straggles in.

-You, a travelling teacher, limited in time, having perhaps given your vacation to render this service, are handed a schedule of meetings arranged for you in villages and towns; with some, or a lot of difficulty, often by local bus or taxi service, often even entirely alone in a strange country, you arrive at your destination to find either no Bahá’ís gathered, or the only person whose name you had to contact has unexpectedly had to go out, or go away, or there was a death and all the villagers are at the funeral, or there is a football game or a political rally—or, or, or!
+You, a travelling teacher, limited in time, having perhaps given your vacation to render this service, are handed a schedule of meetings arranged for you in villages and towns; with some, or a lot of difficulty, often by local bus or taxi service, often even entirely alone in a strange country, you arrive at your destination to find either no Bahá’ís gathered, the only person whose name you had to contact has unexpectedly had to go out or go away, there was a death and all the villagers are at the funeral, there is a football game or a political rally—or, or, or!